Health Benefits Of Oregano Essential Oil Explained

 Read about essential oils such as Cardamom, Ashwagandha and Helichrysum here at Maple Holistics!

 I also love the fact that by massaging the oil into your scalp, you actively stimulate the flow of blood cells to your scalp which ultimately stimulates hair growth and increases your pores grip on individual follicles.
-With extended use you can also remove and help to prevent the buildup of free-radicals with oregano’s high level of antioxidants.
+With extended use you can also remove and help prevent the buildup of free-radicals with oregano’s high level of antioxidants.
 These help to entrap and get rid of free-radicals before they connect with your cells and cause any further damage.

 Oregano Essential Oil For Cold Treatment

-Everyone has experienced a cold or flu at some point in their life – it’s really one of the few inevitabilities of being a human.
-I’m also quite sure that many of us have come across the conventional cold or flu remedies – they come in the form of medications, effervescent pills or tonics.
+Everyone has experienced a cold or flu at some point in their life.
+It’s really one of the few inevitabilities of being a human.
+I’m also quite sure that many of us have come across the conventional cold or flu remedies.
+They come in the form of medications, effervescent pills or tonics.
 They may work, but they often make you feel drowsy or have other side-effects depending on your personal makeup.

 So with time I’ve learned to avoid them and stick to natural remedies instead.
 I generally prefer using Orange oil, Lemon oil (and a bit of lemon juice) and some German Chamomile oil in a warm tea to help relieve the symptoms of a flu and cold.
-However, because of Oregano oil’s amazing anti-inflammatory and antibacterial properties, using it as the flu and cold treatment is just as effective on its own – it’s just not as easy to consume.
+However, because of Oregano essential oil’s amazing anti-inflammatory and antibacterial properties, using it as the flu and cold treatment is just as effective on its own – it’s just not as easy to consume.